Rian Fried Center

 The RFC provides:

-- Majors in Sustainable Agriculture, Sustainable Food Systems, as well as the option to self-design a major that integrates Ecology, Outdoor Education, and Environmental Humanities
+- Majors in Sustainable Agriculture and Food Systems, as well as the option to self-design a major that integrates Ecology, Outdoor Education, and Environmental Humanities

 - A minor in Draft Animal Management and the opportunity to undertake focused study in agroecology, value-added food production, and food justice

 - The School of the New American Farmstead, which offers workshops, and certificate programs for agrarians, culinarians, entrepreneurs, and lifelong learners